Syrian forces escalate assault on rebel-held Damascus district

 BEIRUT Syrian forces carried out their fiercest assault on the rebel stronghold of Jobar in Damascus since the start of the three-year war, conducting at least 27 air strikes on Tuesday and killing a child, according to activists and rights groups.

-The government is trying to retake Jobar after the capture of several rebel-held areas around the center of the capital this summer, including the town of Mleiha just outside Damascus on August 14.
+The government is trying to retake Jobar after the capture of several rebel-held areas around the centre of the capital this summer, including the town of Mleiha just outside Damascus on August 14.

-Jobar was seized by armed rebels over a year ago, and the area has since endured ongoing ground shelling by government missile batteries located in Damascus city center.
+Jobar was seized by armed rebels over a year ago, and the area has since endured ongoing ground shelling by government missile batteries located in Damascus city centre.

 State-run television said the army had gained ground in Jobar, located on the eastern outskirts of Damascus, and aired footage of rubble and tunnels it said had been used by rebels.
 It also showed multiple explosions and smoke clouds coming from crumbling high-rise buildings.